A Hierarchical Sharded Blockchain Balancing Performance and Availability: PyloChain: The Protocol Design

+Note that DAG consensus maintains an in-memory data structure whose size increases with round numbers, which cannot realistically be contained entirely within bounded memory.
+Therefore, periodic garbage collection is necessary, but it may introduce the risk of dropping certain vertices (i.e., fairness issues) in an asynchronous network \cite{narwhaltusk}.
+PyloChain assumes a partially synchronous network model \cite{bullshark}, so all messages arrive within a bounded time after GST and are included in the DAG before being garbage collected.
+Alternatively, to relax this assumption for practicality, DAG structures marked for garbage collection can be periodically offloaded to an external storage service, such as a layer-2 storage network.

 \paragraph{Main Block Processing} After the main block consensus outputs a main block, i.e., an ordered list of local blocks from the committed sub-DAG, the full member starts to process all transactions within the main block.
 For main block processing, the full member maintains the main chain-level state DB and version map \cite{dylochain}, which enables consistent validation across local chains.
 For local transactions, since they have already been executed in the local chain, they contain a read/write set.
 The full member identifies this read/write set and performs validation based on multi-version concurrency control (MVCC) \cite{HyperledgerFabric}.
 If validation succeeds, the write set is applied to both the state DB and the version map accordingly.
 For global transactions, they are executed in the order determined by the main block, calculating their read/write sets, which are then applied to the state DB as well as the version map.
 The processing results of the main block include aborted local transactions and all global transactions with their corresponding main chain states.
-Each full member appends these results to the $sync entries$, which are then delivered to the respective local chains.
+Each full member appends these results to the sync entries, which are then delivered to the respective local chains.

 However, one issue is that speculatively executed local transactions can be aborted by global transactions on the main chain.
 Such aborts increase the size of sync entries and reduce the number of meaningful committed transactions, negatively impacting overall performance.
 To address this, PyloChain applies a simple yet effective scheduling technique: The full member filters global transactions to process all local transactions first, before handling the global transactions during main block processing.
 This ensures that global transactions within a main block do not interfere with local transactions in the same main block.
 We consider this effect quite significant, as a DAG-based main block with its throughput-oriented and higher concurrency, can include a very large volume of transactions from multiple local chains, thereby avoiding many local transactions being aborted by global transactions.